 Here is The Fairy Nurse, encased in a Maine-made pine shadowbox, lightly stained. <SOLD>

 The Fall Fairies, all in dusky purples and ruby reds, have been delivered to Brambles, the home and garden store in Belfast.
-There are only a few of these one-of-a-kind tiny dresses (along with some literary dresses) before I start making my green and white winter series.
+There are only a few of these one-of-a-kind tiny dresses (along with some literary dresses) before I start making my Yuletide series.

 Whereas the Queen's Handmaidens are busy this time of year attending to her needs, the Warriors, those small, lithe and hidden Wee Folk, are scouting the forest for any signs of human encroachment.